jj-stigell/spaced-repetition-app/server/README.md

 * `STMP_PORT`: Port number that the SMTP server is listening to.
 * `STMP_USER`: Username used to authenticate with the SMTP server.
 * `STMP_PASSWORD`: Password used to authenticate with the SMTP server.
-* `DEV_EMAIL`: Email address that will be used during development, not in production.
-Must be set if NODE_ENV = development
 * `JWT_SECRET`: Secret key used to sign and verify JSON Web Tokens.
 * `FRONTEND_URL`: Hostname of the frontend application that will be accessing this backend server.
 * `REDIS_HOST`: Redis host.